Over 652K vehicles involved in latest Takata air bag recall

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-Owners can go to the National Highway Traffic Administration website to see if their models are involved.
+Owners can go to https://www.nhtsa.gov/recalls and key in their 17-digit vehicle identification number to see if their vehicles are part of the recall.

+Here are the models included in the latest round.
+Most of the recalls are limited to certain states as part of the government’s phased-in recall of Takata inflators:

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.